SHIV-weather/SHIV-project/README.md

 **Sam Hardin**: Finishing his undergraduate degree in Computer Science from DigiPen Institute of Technology, his focus has been on programming, real-time interactions, and mathematics.
 His role will be to help develop the backend of the project as well as be a consultant on Unreal's APIs for other teammates.

 **Matthew Gilbert**: Matthew's areas of expertise are programming, game engines, and machine learning.
 He is a recent graduate from the undergraduate Computer Science program at DigiPen Institute of Technology in Redmond, Washington.
 He is currently pursuing his graduate degree with a focus on image processing and machine learning, with a planned graduation date of December, 2020.

+# Contact Us
+If you're curious, want to know more, or are looking for ways to help out, shoot us an email at shivweatherproject@gmail.com